xiumingxu/blockchain/README.md

 ![BrezelCoin](BrezelCoin.svg)

 ## Quick Start
-- Subfolder `client` includes the src file for the interactive Android application (Minimum platform: Android 9)
+- [Subfolder client](client) includes the src file for the interactive Android application (Minimum platform: Android 9)
-- Subfolder `server` includes Node.js server src files, which are currently deployed to http://34.217.130.218:3000/ (AWS) in A Docker environment.
+- [Subfolder server](server) includes Node.js server src files, which are currently deployed to http://34.217.130.218:3000 (AWS) in A Docker environment – get a sample work package by appending `/work` to above URL.

 ## Introduction